bhrigu123/Instant-Lyrics/README.md

 2. `cd Instant-Lyrics/`

-3. Run the command `pip install -r requirements.txt` to install requests, lxml and beautifulsoup4 (if you haven't already).

-4. Run the command `python InstantLyrics.py`
+3. Run the command `python InstantLyrics.py`

 The icon will appear in the system tray (indicator panel).
 You can start using the application from there.